-The required time for a task could be less than 30 seconds if it could be done near to the corridor, but if a material is deeply covered and 15 positions have to be empty before it and values and the horizontal axis shows the identification later move the materials from there back, then it could take almost a half-hour.
+The required time for a task could be less than 30 seconds if it could be done near to the corridor, but if a material is deeply covered and 15 positions have to be empty before it and later move the materials from there back, then it could take almost a half-hour.
 The question is how many times they will occur.

 The average operation-time is changing during the list - it could be seen in Figure 3, where we display it for the best, the worst and the median solution.
-The ABC analytic solution RESULT OF TEN-THOUSAND SIMULATIONS is indicated with red line.
+The ABC analytic solution is indicated with red line.